 - Spread this over chocolate base, and return it to the fridge for a couple of hours till the icing has hardened.

 Put the chocolate and butter in a bowl and melt it in the microwave, covered, for 1 minute, mix it well and spread it over the icing.
 Return it to the fridge and let it set,, about 10 minute.
 Cut it in squares and serve.

 The peanut, or groundnut is a species in the legume or “bean” family.
 Peanuts are used in a lot of different ways, Boiled roasted, fried, used as a sauce for meats and vegetables, cakes, peanut butter , candies, chocolates, and oil are a few examples.

-In Uganda peanut sauce is eaten with boiled matoka(green plantain bananas) as a main meal.
+In Uganda peanut soup is eaten with boiled matoka(green plantain bananas) as a main meal.
 Boiled fresh peanuts are sold on the street as a snack as are roasted peanuts.
 The locals make a cone using old newspaper and fill it with roasted peanuts and sell it.
 When going to the movies we would buy a cone of peanuts before we went into the theatre.

-In Canada we do not get the fresh peanuts so I buy the dried raw peanuts, soak them and then boil them.
+In Canada we do not get the fresh peanuts so I buy the dried raw peanuts, soak them over night and then boil them.
 These dried peanuts can be found in China Town, T & T Market and Osaka(Super Markets)